 How to Prepare for an Intensive

-We recommend that the survivor and team read The Life Model: Living from the Heart Jesus Gave You and Prayer Warriors for helpful prayers, before coming for prayer ministry.
+We recommend that the survivor and team read The Life Model: Living from the Heart Jesus Gave You and Prayer Warriors for helpful prayers, before beginning prayer ministry.
 The support team who attends the prayer ministry sessions with the survivor must have an interest and willingness to learn how to continue the prayer ministry work when the intensive sessions end.
 It is recommended that a solid Christian foundation be observed in the survivor (accomplished through discipleship and a trusting relationship with a support person who exemplifies Christ) before scheduling an intensive.

 Support: A Prerequisite